-Statement #1: I will come to work on time, fit for duty, ready to work to the highest standards.
+Statement #1: I will come to work on time prepared to give my employer a fair day's work for a fair wage, and to work to the highest standards.

 - 1. Arrive at work on time, fit for duty and ready to work. - 2.
 Adhere to contractual starting and quitting times, including lunch and break periods. - 3.
 Notify their employer before the start of their shift if they will miss work. - 4.
 Do not use personal electronic equipment (cell phones, iPods, radios, etc.), which can create distractions, lead to unsafe conditions, and reduce productivity, except during lunch or break periods or unless authorized by the employer to use such items for work-related purposes. - 5.
 Do not use illegal drugs or alcohol on the jobsite, follow safe, legitimate employer directives, and do not arrive at work impaired. - 6.
 Always promote the Union by engaging in appropriate behavior and being supportive of the Union. - 7.
 Do not make disparaging comments about the Union or employer. - 8.
 Use the proper tools to perform assigned work, and always take proper care of those tools supplied by the employer. - 9.
 Follow safety requirements, dress in safe clothing, and use appropriate personal protective equipment (PPE).